Santuario della Consolata: History

-In 929 AD, Adalbert I of Ivrea ordered the construction of a monastery and endowed it with some territories.
+According to the Chronicon Novalicense and the Chronicon of Fruttuaria, in 929 AD, Adalbert I of Ivrea ordered the construction of a monastery and endowed it with some territories.
 The Romanesque bell tower dates to about this time, and was built next to the foundation of one of the corner turrets of the old Roman fort which later became Turin.

-Pious legends from the twelfth century claim that a blind traveling pilgrim had his vision restored by the icon during a Marian apparition of the Virgin inside the church.
+Pious legends claim that on 20 June 1104, a blind Frenchman traveling pilgrim named Jean du Ravais had his vision miraculously restored by the icon during a Marian apparition of the Virgin inside the church.
 Inside the shrine, ex votos document centuries of miracles attributed to the Virgin.

+The city of Turin named the Marian image as its local patroness and furnished a diocesan coronation for the image within the shrine on 21 May 1714.

 During the reign of Duke of Savoy, Charles Felix of Sardinia, the Cistercian Oblates dedicated to the Marian icon of this title crowned the image on their own accord on 20 June 1829.